Tolman electronic parameter: N-Heterocyclic Carbenes (NHCs)

-An NHC ligand inserted into a Ni(CO)_{3} complex, in the context of measuring its TEP.
+An NHC ligand inserted into a Ni(CO)3 complex, which would allow it to measure its TEP.

 Tolman's original 1977 paper exclusively featured phosphines, utilizing tri-tert-butylphosphine as a baseline given its extremely basic nature.
-However, further work done by Arduengo in the field of carbenes led to some of these N-heterocyclic carbene (NHC) ligands to be ranked according to IR spectral data recorded on cis-[RhCl(NHC)(CO)_{2}] complexes.
+Because TEP is really a general measure of how a ligand alters metal→CO backbonding, though, the same idea can be applied to ligand classes beyond phosphines, such as N‑heterocyclic carbenes (NHCs), and even to different metal–carbonyl reference complexes.
+Further work done by Arduengo in the field of carbenes led to some of these N-heterocyclic carbene (NHC) ligands to be ranked according to IR spectral data recorded on cis-[RhCl(NHC)(CO)_{2}] complexes.

 Other ligand electronic parameters

+A large limiting factor to the TEP is the fact that a clear, quantitative trend directly between the electronic parameter and the metal-ligand bond strength is absent.
+Additionally, its inability to separate σ‑donor from π‑acceptor contributions, exclusivity to mono-dentate ligands, and its sensitivity to experimental conditions, have raised needs for a revised electronic parameter.

+The synthesis of Ir(dct)H2L2, where L2 is a chelating ligand and dct is short for Dibenzocyclooctatetraene, was done by Robert Crabtree and served as the framework from which non-monodentate ligand electron parameters were started.

-Several schemes in literature use Tolman's work to use other metal centers to rank the donor properties of ligands.The HEP scale ranks ligands on the basis of the ^{13}C NMR shift of a reference ligand.
+Several schemes in literature use Tolman's work to use other metal centers to rank the donor properties of ligands.
+Work by Robert Crabtree introduced a method to test chelating phosphines, with more current work showing good correlation to previously existing literature / TEP.
+The HEP scale ranks ligands on the basis of the ^{13}C NMR shift of a reference ligand.
 A. B. P. Lever's electronic parameter ranking utilizes the Ru(II/III) couple.
 A competing scale utilized Chromium metal centers instead, evaluating ligands on the basis of the redox couples of [Cr(CO)_{5}L]^{0/+}.
 Hammett Substituent Constants, given that they measure the electronic influence of different substances relative to a baseline, can also be considered a useful parameter to compare against TEP when relevant.
 The toxicity of the precursor to the TEP, Nickel tetracarbonyl, as well as some ligands of interest not coordinating well to the Nickel center, has led to research towards finding alternatives to TEP.